College Gardens 1

 No analysis available

-I looked for owner-occupancy indicators such as a percentage, majority owner occupied, or highly owner occupied, and found none.
-The remarks do not provide any unit-ownership composition or occupancy mix for the building.
+I looked for owner-occupancy indicators such as a percentage, 'majority owner occupied,' or 'highly owner occupied' and found none.
+The remarks discuss unit condition, financing, and location, but do not provide any occupancy-rate information.

-I searched the public remarks for elevator references such as "elevator," "elevators," or counts like "4 elevators" and found none.
-The listings describe unit layouts, parking, and amenities, but do not mention the building having elevators.
+I searched the public remarks for any reference to elevators, elevator counts, or phrasing like 'multiple elevators' and found none.
+The listings focus on ground-floor access, second-floor units, parking, and amenities, but do not confirm whether the building has elevators.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.